coocgan/cooc_texture/README.md

 - Official PyTorch implementation of the paper Co-occurrence Based Texture Synthesis.

 ## Abstract
-We model local texture patterns using the co-occurrence statistics of pixel values.
-We then train a generative adversarial network, conditioned on co-occurrence statistics, to synthesize new textures from the co-occurrence statistics and a random noise seed.
-Co-occurrences have long been used to measure similarity between textures.
-That is, two textures are considered similar if their corresponding co-occurrence matrices are similar.
-By the same token, we show that multiple textures generated from the same co-occurrence matrix are similar to each other.
-This gives rise to a new texture synthesis algorithm.

-We show that co-occurrences offer a stable, intuitive and interpretable latent representation for texture synthesis.
-Our technique can be used to generate a smooth texture morph between two textures, by interpolating between their corresponding co-occurrence matrices.
+As image generation techniques mature, there is a growing interest in explainable representations that are easy to understand and intuitive to manipulate.
+In this work, we turn to co-occurrence statistics, which have long been used for texture analysis, to learn a controllable texture synthesis model.
+We propose a fully convolutional generative adversarial network, conditioned locally on co-occurrence statistics, to generate arbitrarily large images while having local, interpretable control over the texture appearance.
+To encourage fidelity to the input condition, we introduce a novel differentiable co-occurrence loss that is integrated seamlessly into our framework in an end-to-end fashion.
+We demonstrate that our solution offers a stable, intuitive and interpretable latent representation for texture synthesis, which can be used to generate a smooth texture morph between different textures.
 We further show an interactive texture tool that allows a user to adjust local characteristics of the synthesized texture image using the co-occurrence values directly.

 ## Fidelity and diversity
 <img src='figures/main_teaser.png'>